-Morandi, Aalto, a Fairytale castle and a Black Virgin
+Morandi's Retreat, a Fairy Tale Castle and a Black Virgin

-Another man-made effort jabbing into Riola's mountain skyline are the turrets, loggias and bulbous, gilded neo-Moorish domes of the Rocchetta Mattei, built over twenty years (1850–70) on the foundations of a ruined castle by Cesare Mattei (1809–1896).
-Born into a wealthy family in Bologna, Mattei was a co-founder of the Cassa di Risparmio di Bologna bank.
-Pope Pius IX made him a count.
-His hobby was alchemy and travelling: he was especially impressed with the Alhambra and Moscow, which he combined together in his dream castle.
+It took Cesare Mattei twenty years to build his folly on the foundations of a ruined castle.
+Born into a wealthy Bolognese family, Mattei (1809–96) was a co-founder of the Cassa di Risparmio di Bologna bank and made a count by Pope Pius IX.
+His hobbies were alchemy and travelling: he was especially impressed with the Alhambra and Moscow, which he combined together in his dream castle.

 He is best known, however, as the inventor of electrohomeopathy, as a non-surgical cure for cancer, based on the curing power of 'natural electricity' in plant extracts.
 His claims of remarkable cures attracted world wide attention and numerous Russian aristocrats to his castle although most doctors condemned him as a quack.
 Others credit him as the inventor of placebos.